zanderjiang/xgrammar/README.md

 ## Overview

-XGrammar is open-source solution for flexible, portable, and fast structured generations, aiming at bring flexible zero-overhead structure generation everywhere.
+XGrammar an open-source library for fast, flexible, and portable structured generation.
 It supports general context-free grammar to enable a broad range of structures while bringing careful system optimizations to enable fast executions.
 XGrammar features a minimal and portable C++ backend that can be easily integrated into multiple environments and frameworks, and is co-designed with the LLM inference engine and enables zero-overhead structured generation in LLM inference.